Daring to keep it simple can also produce great results…

 Making the Pain Naturel

-Put the poolish starter and flour in the mixing bowl of your standing mixer and add 2/3 of the water (do NOT at the salt yet).
+Put the poolish starter and flour in the mixing bowl of your standing mixer and add 2/3 of the water (do NOT add the salt yet).
 Now start mixing and gradually add the rest of the water and let the dough come together.
 Knead for only 1 minute, leave it in your mixing bowl, cover with clingfilm and rest for 20 minutes (this technique is also referred to as autolyse).

 Now add the salt and knead for another 4 minutes.
 Transfer the dough to a greased bowl, cover and leave to rest for 50 minutes.

 Ideally the temperature of your dough after mixing should be around 24-25 ºC / 75 ºF.
 You should adjust the temperature of the water you add, so the total dough reaches this temperature.
 For us this means in summer adding cold water to this recipe and in winter (when our little bakery gets much colder then the rest of our house) adding water up to 50 ºC /122 ºF.
 You can measure the temperature of water and dough with a food thermometer.
 These measurements are important because they correspond with the proving times in the recipe.